 And that brings us to the second component.
 We’re being made holy, because unholy beings cannot dwell in the presence of a holy God.
 We will one day be changed and made fit to dwell with Him in His Kingdom forever.
 But that hasn’t happened yet, so to remain in fellowship now we have to “clean up” periodically by seeking forgiveness for the sins we continue to commit.
 The benefit of staying in fellowship with Him is the incredible blessing and favor we receive from His Hand as He fulfills the role of Good Shepherd described in Psalm 23.
 Being out of fellowship means losing out on this day-to-day intimacy.

 So Union describes our eternal state, while fellowship refers to our relationship in the here and now.
 The reason so many Christians live defeated lives is due to their failure to understand this difference.
 They come forward to receive the Lord and solve their eternal problem (union), but miss out on the tremendous blessing He can provide in the here and now (fellowship) by failing to confess when they continue to sin.

 Lessons From Israel

 The Lord taught the Israelites that even though they were a covenant people who had been granted great and eternal blessing in return for their obedience, they still needed to act daily to preserve their relationship.
 The required act was a twice-daily sacrifice for sin.

 He promised the church even greater blessing in return for our faith.
-But to us as well John admonishes that we act daily to preserve our relationship.
-The required act is a prayer of confession each time we sin.
+But John admonishes us to act to preserve our relationship as well.
+The required act is a prayer of confession when we sin.
 Theirs was a national, external, and physical requirement.
-Ours is personal internal and spiritual.
+Ours is personal, internal, and spiritual.